-To most people replacing the chain on a bike is much like getting the boiler serviced.
-They don’t bother until it’s too late and then it ends up costing them a whole heap of money.
-And I put myself firmly in that camp!
-Up until a few months ago I’d never bothered checking my chain.
-Sure, you may not care about performance, you may not be worried about the occasional gear slip but we all care about a bit of extra money in our pockets!
+For most people, replacing the chain on a bike is much like getting the boiler serviced; you don’t bother until it’s too late and then it ends up costing far more than it should have.
+This isn’t to pass judgement, as I put myself firmly in that camp, too.
+Sure, you may not care about performance, you may not be worried about the occasional gear slip but we all care about a bit of extra money in our pockets.

-When I took it in for its first service after 6 months I ended up having to pay not just for a new chain but for a new rear cassette too.
-After a few minutes with the mechanic he said I could have got as much as 5 times the life out of the cassette just by switching the chain over more often.
-This would have saved me loads of money in the long run.
+Buying my first ‘decent quality’ (read: pretty expensive) bike, a Cannondale CAAD8, was when I realised I needed to replace my chain more regularly.
+I took it in for its first service after six months only to be told I needed to pay not just for a new chain but a new rear cassette, too.
+The mechanic explained that I could have got as much as five times the life out of the cassette just by switching the chain over more often, saving me money in the long run.

-My learning here was the more expensive the bike the more expensive the components.
+My lesson here was the more expensive the bike, the more expensive the components.
 Whilst the positives of having this new bike were amazing it was clear I was going to have to do a bit more to look after it.

 Why Did This Happen?

 On a very simple level, a chain stretches when it ages.
-I’m not going to cover what happens to the inner workings of a chain when it wears, more the damage it causes and how to prevent it.
-If you love getting into the detail then I suggest a read of this amazing article on Sheldon Brown’s site.
-This guy really knows his stuff when it comes to everything bike related!
+I’m not going to cover what happens to the inner workings of a chain but if you love getting into the detail then this article by Sheldon Brown will tell you all you could ever want to know, and then some.

-At the point your chain stretches, it no longer fits properly into the teeth of your rear cassette and chain ring.
+At the point a chain stretches, it no longer fits properly into the teeth of the rear cassette and chainring.
 This means it then starts wearing away the cogs.
 When you see the teeth looking like waves on the sea rather than straight up mountains you know this has started to happen.
-After a while, the teeth can no longer hold the chain in place so it starts to slip either when changing gear or you put a lot of power down.
+After a while, the teeth can no longer hold the chain in place so it starts to slip either when changing gear or when you put a lot of power down.

-The challenge is that by this point you’ve done so much damage to the cassette and sometimes even the chainring that a new chain won’t fit.
-The teeth are now trying to accommodate a chain that has stretched, a new one simply won’t fit.
-This is when you have that painful realisation that you should have acted sooner.
+By this point you’ve done so much damage to the cassette and sometimes even the chainring that a new chain won’t fit as the teeth are now trying to accommodate a chain that has stretched.

-There are some situations where it’s just not worth changing your chain.
-If you are riding a cheaper bike with cheaper components then a cassette may cost very little.
-So you may actually be better off leaving the chain on for longer and getting the most wear out of it you can.
-When it starts to slip then replaces the chain and cassette together and go again.
+In some instances it’s not actually worth changing your chain, for example if you’re riding a cheaper bike with cheaper components then a cassette may cost very little.
+So you may actually be better off leaving the chain on for longer and getting maximum wear out of it.
+When it starts to slip then you can replace the chain and cassette together.
+For more expensive bikes, this is definitely not the case.
+Unsure what bracket you fall into?
+Let’s look at the maths.

-Let’s take the Shimano groupsets as an example.
-My first bike was fitted with Claris on which the rear cassette would set you back about £20.
-At the other end of the scale you have Dura Ace.
-A new rear cassette on this will cost you nearly £150!
-So you can see here how the numbers really start to stack up.
-If you fail to replace the chain on a Dura Ace groupset you could be looking at £150 plus a new chain at a service.
-If you regularly replace a chain it will cost you £20 or so, but if you get 3-5 times more use out of the cassette you are postponing a much bigger cost.
+Here you can see how the costs can really stack up.
+Fail to replace the chain on a Dura Ace groupset and you could be looking at £150 plus a new chain at a service.
+If you regularly replace a chain it will cost you £20 or so (I use the KMC X11-93), but you’ll get 3-5 times more use out of the cassette and are postponing a much bigger cost.

 Some people will tell you they replace their chain once every ‘x’ miles or ‘x’ number of months.
-Good on them, but this is not really based on any science.
-If they’ve ridden for a long time they may have a pretty good idea but the problem is there are so many variables that wear a chain.
-Everything from humidity to maintenance to riding style and number of gear changes you make can be factors in how worn a chain gets.
+Good on them, but this is not really based on any science, as there are so many variables that wear a chain, for example humidity, maintenance, riding style and even the number of gear changes you make.

 - When the wear hits 0.5% then order a new chain